Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-07-Mechatronics-foundations/Section-02-Computing-hardware/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [7.1 Applications of mechatronic systems](../Section-01-Applications-of-mechatronic-systems/index.md).

 When building mechatronic systems, you need to understand how the "brain" of your system works.
 Whether you're using a simple microcontroller or a more powerful CPU, knowing how these computing components process instructions helps you write better code and choose the right hardware for your project.